-Drug-fueled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical
+Drug-fuelled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical

-Scenes of drug-fueled "insanity" erupted at a dance concert last night with party-goers climbing the 25m high marquee set up for the event and climbing scaffolding.
+Scenes of drug-fuelled "insanity" erupted at a dance concert last night as party-goers climbed the 25m-high marquee set up for the event and climbed scaffolding.

-Five people who attended the Listen Inn event at Mt Smart were hospitalised, three rushed to Auckland Hospital in a critical condition after taking drugs.
+Five people who attended the Listen Inn event at Mt Smart were hospitalised, three were rushed to Auckland Hospital in a critical condition after taking drugs.
 One person who had taken drugs was in a moderate condition, and a fifth person's injuries were unrelated to drugs.

 The concert drew 20,000 people to what was sold as "the largest marquee in Australasia" erected on Mt Smart's field, to watch high-profile international acts Flume, Diplo and ScHoolboy Q.